BuddhadebKoner/devaloper-Portpolio/README.md

-# curently i am working in this project
+# Currently, I am working on this project.